No. 10 Duke dominates No. 11 Michigan State, 87-75

 Carey answered the surge with a three-point play and a layup to restore a double-digit advantage the Blue Devils had no trouble maintaining.

+Duke played without high-flying guard Cassius Stanley, who is out indefinitely with a muscular injury in his left leg.
+The team had more than enough to make up for the nearly 13 points he averages a game.

-Matthew Hurt had 10 points for Duke, which got 11 from Joey Baker and 10 from fellow reserve Javin DeLaurier.
+Matthew Hurt scored 10 points for the Blue Devils, who got 11 from Joey Baker and 10 from fellow reserve Javin DeLaurier.

 BIG PICTURE